Healthcare and accessibility in Erie County

 Analysis Categories

-Population with No Healthcare and those who reported needing a doctor but not being able to because of cost (within one year) by age, sex, educational attainment, and income levels.
-Banded in 3 year increments since 2011 for both Erie County and Pennsylvania.
+Population with No personal healthcare provider, those who reported needing a doctor but not being able to because of cost (within one year), Visited a doctor for a routine checkup in the past 2 years and No Health Insurance (Age 18-64) by age, sex, educational attainment, and income levels.
+Banded in 3 year increments since 2002 for Erie County.

 Health insurance is critical to accessing medical care and financial stability.
 People without insurance may delay necessary care and forgo preventive care altogether, which can lead to more serious and costly medical problems in the future.
 A major illness or injury can financially ruin an uninsured family.